9th – 14th JUNE 2019

-The race starts from the small jungle province of Kuda Oya to the south east of the island.
+The race starts the following day from the small jungle province of Kuda Oya to the south east of the island.

 How will my bike be transferred?

-Bikes will be transferred from Negombo to Kuda Oya. and from Kandy to Negombo inside a secure closed back truck.
+Bikes will be transferred from Negombo to Kuda Oya and from Dambulla to Negombo inside a secure closed back truck.

-Bikes will need to be assembled and not in their travelling boxes / bags.
-There will be no extra space to accommodate bike boxes or bags, which should be left at your respective hotel in Negombo.
+Bikes will need to be assembled with their pedals removes and NOT in their travelling boxes / bags.
+There will be no extra space to accommodate bike boxes or bags.
+These should be left at your respective hotel in Negombo prior to departure.

-The bikes will be carefully secured but the organising team cannot take responsibility for any scratches / damage that occurs during transit.
+The bikes will be carefully secured but the organising team cannot take responsibility for any scratches and/or damage that occurs during transit.

 What is the accommodation like during the race?